somasundaram1702/Unknown-face-recognition/README.md

 ### How to run in local machine?

 Clone/download the repository and extract the folder.
+Make sure your current working directory is "Unknown-face-recognition".
-Then use "cd ./unknown-face-recognition" to get inside the folder.
-The repository already has some train and test folders inside Mini_casia.zip file.
-Unzip the folder.
+You can use "cd ./unknown-face-recognition" to get inside the folder.
+The repository already has some train and test folders inside Mini_casia.zip.
 The structure of the train and test folder is shown below,

 ```
-Mini_caisa
+Mini_casia

 Train
 |____ tarantino
-|
 |____ mille
-|
 |____ hank
-|
 |____ neve
-|

 Test
 |____ tarantino
-|
 |____ mille
-|
 |____ hank
-|
 |____ neve
-|
 ```
+A sample video is also given, which can be used at the end for inference.
+Explanation on how to run your own dataset is given below in the section.

 How to run in Colab?